Canada should ban Huawei from 5G networks, says former spy chief

 "That will lead to less dialogue and greater distrust, and undermine efforts to manage disagreements and identify common ground.
 Both China and the rest of the world will be worse off as a result."

-John McCallum, Canada's ambassador to China, said last Friday that his top priority was the release of the two detainees and scrapping the death penalty for the condemned man.
+John McCallum, Canada's ambassador to China, said on Friday that his top priority was the release of the two detainees and scrapping the death penalty for the condemned man.

+Hua said she thought the signatories of the letter could not represent the world and were deliberately creating an atmosphere of fear.